petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/exporting-data.md

    It may take some time (i.e. a few minutes to a few hours) for the request to finish processing depending on the size of the data being fetched.

-1. Run the same command again and the data is returned in your terminal window.
+1. Run the same command again, and the data is returned in your terminal window.
 Note that if the request is still processing, a message with `"status":"RUNNING"` appears.
 Check again later.

    If you wish to download the data as a JSON file, add `>> [filename.json]` to the end of the request.
 For example: